Powerful quake rocks Turkey and Syria, kills more than 2,300

-AZMARIN, Syria (AP) — A powerful 7.8 magnitude earthquake rocked wide swaths of Turkey and Syria early Monday, toppling hundreds of buildings and killing more than 2,300 people.
-Hundreds were still believed to be trapped under rubble, and the toll was expected to rise as rescue workers searched mounds of wreckage in cities and towns across the area.
+ADANA, Turkey (AP) — A powerful, 7.8 magnitude earthquake rocked wide swaths of Turkey and neighboring Syria on Monday, killing more than 2,300 people and injuring thousands more as it toppled hundreds of buildings and trapped residents under mounds of rubble or pancaked floors.

+Authorities feared the death toll would rise further as rescuers searched through tangles of metal and concrete for survivors in a region beset by more than a decade of Syria's civil war and a refugee crisis.

-On both sides of the border, residents jolted out of sleep by the pre-dawn quake rushed outside on a cold, rainy and snowy night.
-Buildings were reduced to piles of pancaked floors, and major aftershocks or new quakes, including one nearly as strong as the first, continued to rattle the region.
+Residents jolted out of sleep by the pre-dawn quake rushed outside in the rain and snow to escape falling debris, while those who were trapped cried for help.
+Major aftershocks, including one nearly as strong as the initial quake, continued to rattle the region.

-Rescue workers and residents in multiple cities searched for survivors, working through tangles of metal and concrete.
-A hospital in Turkey collapsed, and patients, including newborns, were evacuated from facilities in Syria.

-In the Turkish city of Adana, one resident said three buildings near his home were toppled.
-“I don’t have the strength anymore,” one survivor could be heard calling out from beneath the rubble as rescue workers tried to reach him, said the resident, journalism student Muhammet Fatih Yavuz.
+“I don’t have the strength anymore,” one survivor could be heard calling out from beneath the rubble in the Turkish city of Adana, as rescue workers tried to reach him, said a resident, journalism student Muhammet Fatih Yavuz.
+He said three buildings near his home were toppled.

-The quake, which was centered on Turkey's southeastern province of Kahramanmaras, was felt as far away as Cairo.
-It sent residents of Damascus rushing into the street, and jolted awake people in their beds in Beirut.

-It struck a region that has been shaped on both sides of the border by more than a decade of civil war in Syria.
-On the Syrian side, the swath affected is divided between government-held territory and the country's last opposition-held enclave, which is surrounded by Russian-backed government forces.
-Turkey, meanwhile, is home to millions of refugees from that conflict.
+The quake piled more misery on a region that has seen tremendous suffering over the past decade.
+On the Syrian side, the area affected is divided between government-held territory and the country’s last opposition-held enclave, which is surrounded by Russian-backed government forces.
+Turkey, meanwhile, is home to millions of refugees from the civil war.

-The opposition-held regions in Syria are packed with some 4 million people displaced from other parts of the country by the fighting.
+In the rebel-held enclave, hundreds of families remained trapped in rubble, the opposition emergency organization, called the White Helmets, said in a statement.
+The area is packed with some 4 million people displaced from other parts of the country by the war.
 Many of them live in buildings that are already wrecked from past bombardments.
-Hundreds of families remained trapped in rubble, the opposition emergency organization, called the White Helmets, said in a statement.

-The U.S. Geological Survey measured Monday's quake at 7.8.
+The U.S. Geological Survey measured Monday’s pre-dawn quake at 7.8, with a depth of 18 kilometers (11 miles).
 Hours later, a 7.5 magnitude one struck more than 100 kilometers (60 miles) away.

+The second jolt in the afternoon caused a multistory apartment to topple face-forward onto the street in the Turkish city of Sanliurfa, smashing into rubble and raising a cloud of dust as bystanders screamed, according to video of the scene.

-An official from Turkey’s disaster management agency said it was a new earthquake, not an aftershock, though its effects were not immediately clear.
-Hundreds of aftershocks were expected after the two temblors, Orhan Tatar told reporters.
+Orhan Tatar, an official from Turkey’s disaster management agency, said it was a new earthquake, but Yaareb Altaweel, a seismologist with the USGS, said it was considered an aftershock because it took place on the same fault line as the first.

 Thousands of buildings were reported collapsed in a wide area extending from Syria’s cities of Aleppo and Hama to Turkey’s Diyarbakir, more than 330 kilometers (200 miles) to the northeast.
-A hospital collapsed in the Mediterranean coastal city of Iskenderun, but casualties were not immediately known, Turkey's vice president, Fuat Oktay, said.
+A hospital came down in the Mediterranean coastal city of Iskenderun, but casualties were not immediately known, Turkish Vice President Fuat Oktay said.

+Such severe damage typically leads to a significant death toll, but bitterly cold temperatures could make matters even worse, reducing the timeframe that rescuers have to save trapped survivors, said Dr. Steven Godby, an expert in natural hazards at Nottingham Trent University.
+He added that the difficulty of working in areas beset by civil war would only complicate rescue efforts.

 Televisions stations in Turkey aired screens split into four or five, showing live coverage from rescue efforts in the worst-hit provinces.
 In the city of Kahramanmaras, rescuers pulled two children alive from the rubble, and one could be seen lying on a stretcher on the snowy ground.

-The damage evident from photos of the affected areas is typically associated with a significant loss of life — while bitterly cold temperatures and the difficulty of working in areas beset by civil war will only complicate rescue efforts, said Dr. Steven Godby, an expert in natural hazards at Nottingham Trent University.

-In Turkey, people trying to leave the quake-stricken regions caused traffic jams, hampering efforts of emergency teams trying to reach the affected areas.
-Authorities urged residents not to take to the roads.
+In Turkey, people trying to leave the quake-stricken regions caused traffic jams, hampering efforts of emergency teams.
 Mosques around the region were opened to provide shelter for people unable to return to damaged homes amid temperatures that hovered around freezing.

 In Diyarbakir, hundreds of rescue workers and civilians formed lines across a mountain of wreckage, passing down broken concrete pieces, household belongings and other debris as they searched for trapped survivors while excavators dug through the rubble below.